-Where to see Texas fall foliage: Eight fabulous choices
+Where to see Texas fall foliage: Twelve fabulous choices.

-The Best Places To See Fall Foliage in Texas
+Best Places To See Fall Colors In Texas

 Depending on the region, Texas is a vast state with diverse landscapes and climates.
 This means you can have a different experience in our state by driving just a few hours in any direction.
 That means Texas is great for road trips.